renkindevbugs/Renkin/README.md

-Icon generator for Android.
+Icon pack generator for Android.
 For now, this project is intended to be a temporary solution for [Arcticons](https://github.com/Donnnno/Arcticons) when icons are not yet available.

 Generation type:
 - Canny Edge detection on the application icon *(experimental)*